VIAME/VIAME/README.rst

 Fletch
 ------

-KWIVER has (and will have more) a number of dependencies on 3rd party Open Source libraries.
-To make it easier to build KWIVER, especially on systems like Microsoft Windows that don't have package manager, Fletch_ was developed to gather, configure and build those packages for use with KWIVER.
+KWIVER, especially Arrows, has a number of dependencies on 3rd party open source libraries.
+Most of these dependencies are optional but useful in practice, and the number of dependencies is expected to grow as we expand Arrows.
+To make it easier to build KWIVER, especially on systems like Microsoft Windows that do not have package manager, Fletch_ was developed to gather, configure and build those packages for use with KWIVER.
 Fletch is a CMake_ based "super-build" that takes care of most of the build details for you.